As a result, the auxiliary heater increases the coolant temperature to ensure sufficient heating of the air passing through the heat exchanger.

 Pos. | Spare Part No | Name |

-1 | - | Combustion chamber fan |
+1 | - | Combustion chamber air supply fan |

 2 | - | Flame sensor |

-3 | - | glow plug |
+3 | - | Glow plug |

-4 | - | Coolant outlet |
+4 | - | Coolant release |

-5 | - | temperature sensor |
+5 | - | Temperature sensor |

 6 | - | Overheating sensor |

-7 | - | coolant inlet |
+7 | - | Coolant inlet |

-8 | - | fuel line |
+8 | - | Fuel line |

 9 | - | Exhaust gases |

-10 | - | fuel injection pump |
+10 | - | Fuel injection pump |

 11 | - | Fresh air intake |